Athenaeum Library Collections

 ARTISTS' BOOKS: A special focus of the Athenaeum's collection has become its artists' books, which have proved to be of interest to not only our members but also scholars and researchers on an international level.
-The collection emphasizes the works of California artists and California presses, as well as subject matter that is of significance to the library.
+The collection emphasizes the works of California artists and California presses, and is especially known for its collection of conceptual artists' books.

-BACH WERKE: The library is also fortunate enough to have in its holdings the entire series issued by the Bach Gesellschaft, one of the few libraries on the West Coast that does, allowing our members access to the complete works of this great composer of Western music.
+BACH WERKE: The library is also fortunate to have in its holdings the entire series issued by the Bach Gesellschaft between 1850 and 1900, one of the few libraries on the West Coast that does, allowing our members access to the complete works of this great composer of Western music.

 Other items of interest in the Athenaeum's holdings include its collection of periodicals and its music scores.